joyelstephen/WNS-Using-SensorRF24/README.md

-## WNS-API
+## WSN-API
-The API code for the WNS is found in the folder wsn-api
+The API code for the WSN is found in the folder wsn-api